tuxcomputers/pizero_usb_device/about_joysticks.md

       - the 2 XY position bytes minus
       - the data byte minus
       - the front button padding bytes

+PS.
+I am in the process of trying to figure out the HID descriptors so that there is no XY for the joystick and that data is not required.

 ## Altering the config to suit your own purposes
 This config is for a joystick with XY plus 32 buttons, if you want more or less then you can do so by following these directions